Alibaba2023/Leaderboard/README.md

 1. Download or clone this [repostory](https://github.com/Alibaba2023/Leaderboard).
 2. Provide a browser.
-3. Open the `index.html` file using webpage browser.
+3. Open the `index.html` file using the webpage browser.

 ### Prerequisites